Snowboarding in the Ottawa Valley: Cold Mornings, Fresh Powder & Good Coffee

 The Midday Reset

 Instead of jumpstarting the morning, it restores you.
-It slows the pace.
-It gives you five grounded minutes inside the chalet or leaning against your tailgate.
+It slows the pace and gives you five grounded minutes — whether that’s inside the chalet or leaning against your tailgate.

 Because Ottawa Valley coffee focuses on balance rather than extremes, it complements long winter days.
-You feel energized without the crash.
-Warm without feeling wired.
+As a result, you feel energized without the crash and warm without feeling wired.

 Together, they create rhythm.